SAYED-Sys-Lab/EAFL/README.md

-## FedScale: Benchmarking Model and System Performance of Federated Learning ([Paper](https://arxiv.org/abs/2105.11367))
+## EAFL: Energy-Aware Federated Learning Framework on Battery-Powered Clients ([Paper](https://arxiv.org/abs/2208.04505))

-This repository contains scripts and instructions of building FedScale, a diverse set of challenging and realistic benchmark datasets to facilitate scalable, comprehensive, and reproducible federated learning (FL) research.
+This repository contains scripts and instructions of running EAFL, a framework for experimenting with federated learning battery-powered clients.
+EAFL extends [FedScale](https://fedscale.ai) framework which provides a diverse set of challenging and realistic benchmark datasets to facilitate scalable, comprehensive, and reproducible federated learning (FL) research.
 FedScale datasets are large-scale, encompassing a diverse range of important FL tasks, such as image classification, object detection, language modeling, speech recognition, and reinforcement learning.
 For each dataset, we provide a unified evaluation protocol using realistic data splits and evaluation metrics.
-To meet the pressing need for reproducing realistic FL at scale, we have also built an efficient evaluation platform, FedScale Automated Runtime (FAR), to simplify and standardize the process of FL experimental setup and model evaluation.
+To meet the pressing need for reproducing realistic FL at scale.
+The framework leverages an efficient evaluation platform for automated runtime to simplify and standardize the process of FL experimental setup and model evaluation.
 Our evaluation platform provides flexible APIs to implement new FL algorithms and include new execution backends with minimal developer efforts.

-***FedScale is open-source with permissive licenses and actively maintained, and we welcome feedback and contributions from the community!***
+***EAFL is open-source with permissive licenses and actively maintained, and we welcome feedback and contributions from the community!***

 ## Overview